 Do Not Track has been detected in your browser.
 CookieQ lets you override this signal for this website and give consent for pseudonymous profiling, if you wish.
 Just click the button on the right corner below.
 You can revoke this consent at any time.

 We offer consultancy, as well as website auditing services.
-We can implement purpose designed technology to help web publishers comply with the law and respond to the rapidly developing ePrivacy environment.
+We can implement purpose designed technology to help web publishers comply with the law and respond to the rapidly developing data protection and privacy aware environment.

-The CookieQ platform lets publishers offer informed consent across multiple domains, giving their increasingly privacy aware customers explicit control over their data.
+The CookieQ platform lets publishers offer informed consent for their cookies and third-parties, giving their increasingly privacy aware customers explicit control over their data.
 Consent is allocated on a per data controller basis across any number of web domains, and is not limited to single host domains like all other similar products.

-Web publisher can build trust by only using tracking or user-identifying data when consent has been given.
-CookieQ can be configured to automatically remove first-party cookies, specified third-parties and other storage on all the domains where consent has not been given or it has been revoked, and show a consent icon to users to give them the ability to change their settings at any time.
+Web publisher can build trust by only using tracking or user-identifying data when consent has been given CookieQ can be configured to automatically remove first-party cookies, specified third-parties and other storage on all the domains where consent has not been given or it has been revoked, and shows a consent icon to users to give them the ability to change their settings at any time.
 Consent can be optionally registered for arbitrary categories of cookies, like "functional" or "analytics", and can, if required, be applied to individual cookies and third-parties.
-Once obtained user consent can be actioned across multiple domains without bombarding the user with pointless repeated requests.
+Because user consent can be applied across multiple domains there is no need to bombard users with pointless repeated requests

-We have been active members of the W3C Tracking Protection Working Group for many years and have always supported Do Not Track standard is supported so that the default consent status can be amended depending on the state of the DNT header.
+We have been active members of the W3C Tracking Protection Working Group for many years and have always supported Do Not Track standard so that the default consent status can be amended depending on the state of the DNT header.
 For browsers that support it, such as Microsoft's Internet Explorer 11, the DNT UGE (User Granted Exception) is used to signal explicit consent to your embedded 3rd party content servers, again across multiple domains.

-Our built in tag management system can be used to selectively enable 3rd-party content dependent on user consent.
-Alternatively other Tag Management systems can be used (such as Google Tag Manager) with user consent communicated using configurable properties and events on standard data layer objects.
+Our built in tag management system can selectively enable 3rd-party content dependent on user consent.
+Alternatively other Tag Management systems can also be used (such as Google or Ensighten Tag Management) with user consent communicated using configurable properties and events on standard data layer objects.